iwanders/betula/README.md

 This node may be a decorator, in which case it returns `Failure` if the pattern doesn't match, or the child node's return if it does.

 - Patterns are read from the the `PROJECT/image_match/` directory.
+- Subdirectories may exist, their name is used as submenu entry.
 - Patterns must be `png` images, for example `masked_Screenshot407.png`.
 - The image dimensions must *exactly* match the input image dimensions.
 - Transparent pixels in the pattern are ignored in the input image.